-extra birth leave
+additional birth leave

 If you have taken the standard birth leave after the birth of your baby, you may also take additional birth leave after that.
-This leave lasts a minimum of one week and a maximum of five weeks and you take it within six months of the date of the birth.
-You can request extra birth leave from your contact (preferably) four weeks before it starts.
-You will then be paid 70% of the wage for a maximum of five times the agreed working hours per week.
-If a different arrangement for extra birth leave applies at the client, then it also applies to you.
+This leave is capped at five times the agreed working hours per week and you have to take it within six months of the date of the birth.
+You can request extra birth leave from your RGN contact (preferably) four weeks before it starts.
+You will then be paid 70% of the wage.